Connect API changes (2016-02-16)

 Single-location applications have always been able to simply specify

-me for the
+me for the value of the

-location_id parameter, but business-level applications must provide
+parameter, but business-level applications must provide the

-id of the location they want to list items for.
+of the location they want to list items for.

 Business-level applications will be able to get a business' location